 Dr Adam Parr is an Adjunct Professor at the UWA Business School.
 He brings his experience as an author, investor, strategy expert and global business leader to the School as an advisor.Read more

-Dr Anna Gadd is an Associate Lecturer in European languages within UWA’s School of Humanities in the Faculty of Arts, Business, Law and Education.Read more
+Dr Anna Gadd is a Lecturer in European languages within UWA’s School of Humanities.Read more

 Arvi WattelFine Arts and History of Art